 On July 25, 2011, the Company announced that it had received TSX Venture Exchange approval for the consolidation of the Company's issued and outstanding common shares on the basis of one new common share for every two common shares presently issued and outstanding.
 The consolidation became effective July 27, 2011.
-The share consolidation has been reflected in these consolidated financial statements and all applicable references to the number of shares, warrants and stock options and their strike price and per share information for 2010 have been restated.
+The share consolidation has been reflected in these consolidated financial statements on a retrospective basis.